-Keylan’s relationship with Willory pre-dates the formation of Keylan Management Group as Kevin Hudson has served the HR & payroll recruiting and consulting firm in a wide variety of ways.
-Along the way, Willory has grown from three employees and modest revenues to more than fifteen employees and recognition by the Weatherhead 100 as one of the fastest growing companies in Northeast Ohio.
-Additionally, Willory’s culture and operational excellence have been recognized as a NorthCoast 99 recipient the past two years.
+Keylan’s relationship with Willory pre-dates the formation of Keylan Management Group as Kevin Hudson has served this staffing and consulting firm focused on HR & payroll in a wide variety of ways.
+Along the way, Willory has grown from three employees and modest revenues to more than fifteen employees and recognition by the Weatherhead 100 as one of the fastest-growing companies in Northeast Ohio.
+Additionally, Willory’s culture and operational excellence have been recognized as a NorthCoast 99 recipient for the past six years.

-Kevin has assisted with both sales as well as training leadership – this includes coaching numerous individuals within the organization including its CEO.
+Kevin has assisted with sales management as well as training leadership – this includes coaching numerous individuals and the CEO.

 Willory is an unique organization as much of its record growth has relied upon relatively young yet highly skilled professionals – professionals that have benefited from Kevin’s leadership.

 Kevin has developed a sales process and training program for Willory’s sales and account management team to ensure that each member is able to overcome weaknesses and develop them into strengths.